garcia-lopez/Basic-CRUD/README.md

 # Basic-CRUD with Python and FastAPI
  I was bored and wanted to do some stuff.
-I primarily did it to practice HTML and CSS."
+I primarily did it to practice HTML and CSS.

 # If you want to try it out, here are the steps to run this project.